GatorloopSoftwareTeam/gatorloop-backend/README.md

 Array of the fields updated

 ## Authentication

+Parameters must be x-www-form-urlencoded instead of json in the body.

 | HTTP VERB | URI                        | Description                        | POST Parameters                  |
 | ---       | ---                        | ---                                | ---                              |